Angels still hope to keep Mike Trout off disabled list

 OAKLAND, California (AP) — The Los Angeles Angels are still hopeful of avoiding a disabled list stint for injured slugger Mike Trout.

-The reigning AL MVP was to sit out a fourth straight game for the first time as a regular major leaguer and miss his fifth game in six with a tight left hamstring.
-He planned to hit in the cage and play catch Tuesday and said he will test the leg running and doing work in the outfield Wednesday.
+The reigning AL MVP has sat out four consecutive games for the first time as a regular major leaguer and missed his fifth game in six with a tight left hamstring.
+He will test the leg running and doing work in the outfield Wednesday.

 Trout's hamstring bothered him again during warmups Saturday, and the center fielder was a late scratch for a home game against the Astros.
 On Monday, general manager Billy Eppler said an MRI exam came back "clean and normal."